k-Knight/KMinimalist/README.md

 # kminimalist

-Minimalist library for working with API objects of the game Factorio.
+A minimalist library for working with API objects of the game Factorio.

-## What kminimalist is for exactly
+## What kminimalist is exactly for

-This Lua library is intented for working with Factorio API objects in a conveient way.
-More precisely, this it is designed to be used in **cotrol stage** of the game script (or mod) and later during **runtime**.
+This Lua library is intended for working with Factorio API objects in a convenient way.
+More precisely, it is designed to be used in the **cotrol stage** of the game script (or mod) and later during **runtime**.

 Kminimalist offers functionality for following situations:

-* Registering event handlers in a way that previous event handler doesn't get overridden
+* Registering event handlers in a way that the previous event handler doesn't get overridden
 * Working with Factorio API objects in a safe way that does not cause errors and does not require a lot if checks
-* Working with **styles of GUI** elements in a convenient way **during runtime** without data stage
+* Working with **styles of GUI** elements in a convenient way **during runtime** without the data stage
 * Utility scripts, for instance, deep copying Lua objects

 # kminimalist reference